Phased Retirement

 • Total: 65%

 It is not allowable to average different workloads between the fall and spring semesters.
-This means a faculty could not work 80% in the fall and 50% in the spring with the goal of averaging 65%.
+This means a faculty member could not work 80% in the fall and 50% in the spring with the goal of averaging 65%.

 Will I be eligible for a merit salary increase while on phased retirement?